wagnerjorge/psda/README.md

 ## Descriptive Measures

-After to obtain the symbolic polygonal data we can start to extract knowledge of this type of data through polygonal descriptive measure.
-Some of this measures are bi-dimensionals, because indicate the relation with the dimensions of the polygons [1].
+After to obtain the symbolic polygonal data we can start to extract knowledge of this type of data through the polygonal descriptive measure.
+Some of these measures are bi-dimensional because indicate the relation with the dimensions of the polygons [1].
 In this vignette we present the mean, variance, covariance and correlation as can be seen below:

   ```{r descriptivel}
 ### symbolic polygonal mean